valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   On the case admin detail page, export functionality is now available in the top right corner.
 This exports the case definition and its related configurations.

+* **Switch document definition versions**

+  On the case admin detail page, a dropdown is now shown, which allows the user to switch the document definition version currently displayed.
+The selected version affects the version that is exported when the export button is clicked, and the version of the document definition that is downloaded when the download button is clicked.

+* **Display document definition in Monaco editor**

+  The document definition displayed on the admin case detail page is now displayed using the Monaco editor in read-only mode.

 ## Bugfixes

 The following bugs were fixed: